chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 ## Release notes

+- 3.13
+  - Rerank NT blast results by taking into account all fragments for a given contig and reference sequence, not just the highest scoring one.

 - 3.12.1
   - Fix bug where reads unassigned during alignment that were assembled into contigs were also being counted as loose reads.